MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Programming 1 Lessons Copied from Ed.md

 Although we won't make our own until a little later, we will start using classes and objects almost immediately.

-Classes and objects are different from variables with primitive type in that they can include more than just a single value - they may have many internal values, and most importantly for an object oriented language, they include methods to control access to that data, and perform tasks related to that data and to the purpose of the class.
+Classes and objects are different from variables with primitive type in that they can include more than just a single value - they may have many internal values, and most importantly for an object oriented language, they include methods to control access to that [[data]], and perform tasks related to that [[data]] and to the purpose of the class.

 To this end, object variables have slightly more complicated behaviour than primitive variables.
 The object variable itself is just a reference to a spot in memory where the information is stored (in fact, it's a little more complicated, but that can wait for later).
-So to access the methods and data members related to that object variable we have to use the `.` operator (called the "dot" operator, or dereference operator).
+So to access the methods and [[data]] members related to that object variable we have to use the `.` operator (called the "dot" operator, or dereference operator).

 To give an example that will be very useful, Java includes in its base library a class called `String`.
 It is used for storing sequences of `chars` - something like the text you're reading now.